-We are more than happy to answer your questions, but here are some common questions:
+We are more than happy to answer your questions, but here are some answers:

 - When does registration open?
-Registration is open about a month before programs begin.
+Registration is open about a month before programs begin, except summer programs.
+Summer registration opens in March.

 - What is your cancellation policy?